frtunikj/sdc_advanced_lane_finding/writeup.md

 #### 2. Binary image creation (color transforms, gradients)

-A combination of gradient in X-direction and HLS colorspace thresholding on the S-channel was finally used to creat the binary image (see Step 6 in [02_color_transform_gradient_thershold.ipynb](https://github.com/frtunikj/sdc_advanced_lane_finding/blob/master/02_color_transform_gradient_thershold.ipynb) ).
-Combination of all gradients, combined with thresholding on the S-channel was also examined (See Step 6 [02_color_transform_gradient_thershold.ipynb](https://github.com/frtunikj/sdc_advanced_lane_finding/blob/master/02_color_transform_gradient_thershold.ipynb)).
-These two versions of combined thresholding is illustrated in the images below:

-![alt text][image4]

-![alt text][image5]

 The sobel operator is used to calculate the X or Y gradients (see Step 1 and 2 in see Step 6 in [02_color_transform_gradient_thershold.ipynb](https://github.com/frtunikj/sdc_advanced_lane_finding/blob/master/02_color_transform_gradient_thershold.ipynb)).
 Applying the sobel operator on an image is a way of taking the derivative/gradient of the image in the X and the Y directions.
-This derivative measures how fast certain value changes from one pixel location to another.The magnitude and direction gradients were derived from the x- and y-gradients.
+This derivative measures how fast certain value changes from one pixel location to another.The magnitude and direction gradients were derived from the X and  Y gradients.
 Since the lane lines are more or less vertical in the camera images, the X-gradient captures them most clearly and that is why the other gradients were not used further.
 This can be seen also on the figures below that show the X, Y, magnitude and direction gradient separately.

 ![alt text][image6]